dotnet/docs/docs/csharp/whats-new/tutorials/nullable-reference-types.md

 ---
 # Tutorial: Express your design intent more clearly with nullable and non-nullable reference types

-C# 8.0 introduces [nullable reference types](../../nullable-references.md), which complement reference types the same way nullable value types complement value types.
+[Nullable reference types](../../nullable-references.md) complement reference types the same way nullable value types complement value types.
 You declare a variable to be a **nullable reference type** by appending a `?` to the type.
 For example, `string?` represents a nullable `string`.
 You can use these new types to more clearly express your design intent: some variables *must always have a value*, others *may be missing a value*.

 In this tutorial, you'll learn how to: